-ELECTRO-MECHANICAL OVERCURRENT TRIP DE-VICE ADJUSTMENTS
+ELECTRO-MECHANICAL OVERCURRENT TRIP DEVICE ADJUSTMENTS

-Long-time Delay Band Adjustments OD Types 4, 6, 20, 61 (See fig. 15)

-OD Type 5 (See Fig. 16)
+Long-Time Delay Band Adjustment OD Types 4, 6, 20, 61 (See Fig. 15) OD Type 5 (See Fig. 16)

 Turn the adjustment until the top of the long-time delay indicator is in line with the desired delay line (Fig. 14).
 Push the armature toward the magnet, allowing time for the oil in the dashpot to be displaced.
 Release the armature, allowing the armature to reset.
 Check to see that the long-time indicator and line are in line.
-Readjust if required, and recheck by pushing the armature and allowing to reset.
-NOTE: OD-3 has only one long-time delay setting, which is factory set and therefore adjustment is not required.
+Readjust if required, and recheck by pushing the armature and allowing it to reset.

+NOTE: OD-3 has only one long-time delay setting; which is factory set and therefore adjustment is not required.